 On a Sunday evening in Harlem, Program Coordinator Marianne Scharf meets with three potential new volunteers for the RDJ Refugee Shelter in the rectory of St. Mary’s Episcopal Church.
 Other volunteers trickle into the rectory kitchen to prepare lasagna and salad.
 Every Sunday, dinner is offered to volunteers and shelter guests.

 The shelter, which is hosted by St. Mary’s, is the only shelter in New York City exclusively dedicated to asylum-seekers and refugees.
 Though it has refugee in its name, most guests are actually asylum-seekers.
 The difference is procedural.
 As Marianne explains, asylum-seekers, unlike refugees, are not processed abroad, but come to the US and seek protection once here.
-Asylum-seekers must prove that they are a minority group within their country of origin that are victims of persecution.
+Asylum-seekers must prove that they are a member of minority group that are victims of persecution within their country of origin.

 After six months, asylum-seekers receive authorization to work.
 Many cannot afford to pay for housing while they await work authorization, and even once they receive it, they exist in limbo.
 They are unable to leave the US and they are unable to bring their families over.
 The process to be granted asylum can take 2-3 years.

-The guests come from all over the world.
+The guests at RDJ Refugee Sehlter come from all over the world.
 In the past year, 27 guests came from seventeen countries.
-They come fleering war, disaster, and famine.
+They come fleeing war, disaster, and famine.
 Some have been victims of torture, abuse, and trafficking.
-Many of the guests at the RDJ Refugee Shelter arrived in the US only to be held in immigrant detention facilities.
-Marianne tells the story of an early guest who arrived at the shelter and spoke with the staff.
+Many of the guests arrived in the US only to be held in immigrant detention facilities.
+Marianne tells the story of an early guest who showed up at the shelter oneand spoke with the staff.

 “He rolled up his sleeves to show his scars,” says Marianne, “and said, ‘This is what happens when you’re gay in my country.’
 He asked, ‘Will I be safe here?’”